noyuno/qmk_firmware/keyboards/handwired/su120/rev1/keymaps/sasami30/readme.md

-# The default keymap for hecomi_alpha
+# 3x10 ortholinear keyboard for SU120